nickrusso42518/stig/README.md

 ## Supported platforms
 Any platform that has a text-based configuration suited for matching by regex can be used.
-The examples in this repository are all based on Cisco IOS routers and switches.
-The support structures are in place for other operating systems but the rulesets have not been created yet.
+The examples in this repository are all based on Cisco network devices.
+The support structures are in place for other operating systems as well.

+At the time of this writing, Cisco IOS and NXOS configurations are supported.
+Cisco IOS-XR and ASA will be supported in the near future.

 ## Usage
 `usage: stig.py [-h] [-v {0,1,2}] [-f] config_file`